The Calibration

 Related Systems

 The Calibration is the daily mechanism through which the Corporate Compact is maintained — not through contract or threat but through the subtle reshaping of what feels natural to think about.
+It sits at the center of a network of interlocking systems, each reinforcing the others.

 "I stopped the Calibration for eleven days.
 Not on purpose — a firmware glitch, my sync window kept timing out.
 By day four I noticed I was thinking about things I hadn't thought about in years.
 My daughter's school.
 A poem I wrote when I was nineteen.
 Whether I liked my job.
 On day twelve the firmware was patched and the sync resumed.
 By lunch I couldn't remember what I'd been thinking about.
 I just knew what mattered today." — Anonymous Nexus employee, recovered from a Calibration Resistance dead drop, 2183